WP-for-Church/Sermon-Manager/readme.txt

 Would you like to help improve Sermon Manager or report a bug you found?
 This project is open source on [GitHub](https://github.com/WP-for-Church/Sermon-Manager)

-Note: Any contribution via pull request will have a note with submitter’s username in changelog, example: `(thanks @nikola3244)`.

 ### WP for Church ###

 * [WP for Church](https://wpforchurch.com/) provides plugins and responsive themes for churches using WordPress.